 The new CHAC certification joins other certifications offered by The Joint Commission.
 These measures provide critical services to those who are ill or who have not yet suffered their first heart attack.
 If the certifications work as intended, fewer patients may suffer long term damage or death while waiting for an available cath lab or a provider to arrive at the hospital in time to make a difference.

 Delivering aggressive legal service to Maryland patients injured by medical malpractice

-Schochor and Staton, P.A. has more than 38 years of successful experience representing clients and their families injured through medical negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than 38 years of successful experience representing clients and their families injured through medical negligence.
 If you suffer serious injury due to a delayed in treatment, diagnosis or medical negligence in Baltimore, Washington, DC, or elsewhere in the US, contact us or call 410-234-1000 to schedule a free consultation today.